Liu et al.’s paper trying to connect market concentration to low interest rates reflects everything that’s good and bad about economics.

 To be sure, economists’ own love affair with general equilibirium is somewhat reduced since the Great Recession, which seems to have accelerated a move from theoretical work in economics (of which general equilibrium modeling is an important part) to empirical work.

 But it’s important to note here that economists have in many ways been reconstituting the priesthood in their empirical work.

-For economists do not conduct empirics they way you might expect them to, by going out and talking to people and learning about how businesses function.
-Instead, they prefer to analyze data sets for patterns, and they have recreated the mathematical arms race that once characterized general equilibrium modeling in their development of increasingly sophisticated econometric tools for analyzing data.
+For economists do not conduct empirics the way you might expect them to, by going out and talking to people and learning about how businesses function.
+Instead, they prefer to analyze data sets for patterns, a mathematically-intensive task that is conveniently conducive to the sort of technical arms race that economists also pursue in general equilibrium theory.

 If once the standard for admission to the cloister was fluency in the latest general equilibrium techniques, now it is fluency in the latest econometric techniques.
 These too overawe non-economists, leaving them to feel that they have nothing to contribute because they do not speak the language.